ankeesler/btool/doc/plan.md

 ## Bugs

-### 02: Transient header dependencies' source objects are not brought in to build

 ### 03: The way we find include paths is terribly fraught with peril. :(
 - A file including `node/node.h` brought in the `node/node.h` from yaml-cpp.